£12M funding to tackle devastating livestock and poultry viruses

 Professor Dave Rowlands and Dr Nic Stonehouse will contribute from the University of Leeds.
 Professor Rowlands said: "New technologies can now enable academic institutions to work safely with non-infectious forms of the virus.
 This greatly expands the range of specialised techniques that can be applied to the study of this globally important pathogen"

 Over £6.2M BBSRC funding has been awarded to develop rapid responses to emerging poultry viruses.
 The funding boost will also help to establish the next generation of poultry virologists, to work in a scientific area where the UK has traditionally been strong.

 The 'Developing Rapid Responses to Emerging Virus Infections of Poultry' project will enable the recognition of emerging viruses before widespread infections occur, prepare for the possibility of new subtypes of avian influenza, and help the process of developing better vaccines for poultry and humans.

 The research will be led by Dr Michael Skinner, (Imperial College London).
-It will involve close collaboration between Prof Wendy Barclay (also at Imperial College London), Dr Laurence Tiley, Prof Jim Kaufman and Prof Ian Goodfellow (all at the University of Cambridge) and Prof Steve Goodbourn (St George's, University of London), as well as Prof Venugopal Nair (at The Pirbright Institute), who is a visiting professor at Imperial College London, and Prof Helen Sang at the University of Edinburgh's BBSRC-funded Roslin Institute.
+It will involve close collaboration between Prof Wendy Barclay (also at Imperial College London), Dr Laurence Tiley, Prof Jim Kaufman and Prof Ian Goodfellow (all at the University of Cambridge) and Prof Steve Goodbourn (St George's, University of London), as well as Prof Venugopal Nair (at The Pirbright Institute), who is a visiting professor at Imperial College London, and Prof Helen Sang at The University of Edinburgh's BBSRC-funded The Roslin Institute.